Christopher Dark: Biography

 Dark played the role of Pike in the three-part 1964 episode, "The Tenderfoot", of NBC's Disney's The Wonderful World of Color.

 Dark also appeared in 1965 on the fourth season of Combat! as a German agent in the episode "9 Place Vendee".

+In 1965 he appeared as Quadero in season 8, episode 5, "Escort to Doom" of the television show Rawhide.

-In 1970 Dark appeared as Mort in the TV western "The Men From Shiloh" (the rebranded name of The Virginian) in the episode titled "Jenny."
+In 1970 Dark appeared as Mort in the TV Western "The Men From Shiloh" (the rebranded name of The Virginian) in the episode titled "Jenny."

 Personal life

-Dark died from a heart attack on October 10, 1971.
-Dark was interred in Holy Cross Cemetery, Culver City, California.
+Dark died from a heart attack on October 10, 1971 and was interred in Holy Cross Cemetery, Culver City, California.